Pierre

 Historical Facts

 • When the Romans conquered Gaul, Latin quickly spread among the Celts.
-By the 4th century A.D., “Vulgar Latin” had replaced the Celtic dialects in all of the country except Brittany.
-This Latin spoken by the merchants, soldiers, and slaves derive the five romance languages: French, Spanish, Italian, Portuguese and Romanian.
+By the 4th century A.D., “Vulgar Latin” had replaced the Celtic dialects in the country except Brittany.
+The Latin spoken by merchants, soldiers, and slaves derives from the five Romance languages: French, Spanish, Italian, Portuguese, and Romanian.

 • Langue d’oc and Langue d’oïl?
-For many centuries, the people of today’s France have spoken many dialects, depending on the region they lived in.
-North of the Loire, a group of eight dialects made up the Langue d’oïl.
+For centuries, the people of today’s France have spoken many dialects, depending on their region.
+North of the Loire, eight dialects made up the Langue d’oïl.
 In the south, however, the Langue d’Oc gathered seven groups of dialects.

-• In 1066, William the Conqueror (Guillaume le Conquérant) invaded England successfully.
+• In 1066, William the Conqueror (Guillaume le Conquérant) successfully invaded England.
 The Duke of Normandy made French the official language of the court of England.
-This explains why English often has two words to describe the same meaning.
-One derived from the Old English (or Teutonic) and the other from Norman French or Latin origins.
-Example: Swine vs. Pork, to help vs. to aid.
+This explains why English often has two words to describe the same meaning: one derived from Old English (or Teutonic), and the other from Norman French or Latin origins.
+Examples: Swine vs. Pork, to help vs. to aid.

-• Funnily enough, the opposite is also true today with the use of franglais.
-That is American-English words used by French people nowadays: le shampoing, le soda, le cocktail, le sandwich, le football, le parking…
+• Funnily enough, the opposite is also true today using franglais.
+These are American-English words used by French people nowadays: le shampoing, le soda, le cocktail, le sandwich, le football, le parking…

-• France derives from Latin Francia which referred to a Germanic tribe, the Franks (or gens Francorum).
-In the 3rd century AD, the Franks were living in the Rhineland before merging with the Gauls in the following centuries.
+• France derives from Latin Francia, which referred to a Germanic tribe, the Franks (or gens Francorum).
+In the 3rd century AD, the Franks lived in the Rhineland before merging with the Gauls in the following centuries.
 Pope Leo III crowned their ruler Charlemagne as Emperor in 800 AD.

 More facts!